franckklotz/Robotic-Ventilator/README.md

 We should also add Bright LED light and Buzzer to "alarm" medical team .

-Again, this is considered standard equipment, from multiple vendor and we did not concentrate theses points .
+Again, this is considered standard equipment, from multiple vendor and we did not concentrate theses points.